dbca-wa/wastd/docs/index.rst

      :target: https://waffle.io/florianm/wastd
      :alt: Open Issues

+..
 "WA STD - now you've got it, too"
+"Strandings are red, tagged ones are blue, nests are green and tracks are there, too"

 If anyone were to build a data clearinghouse for Western Australian sea turtle data, it might look something like this.
 Or totally different.

 Contents: